Tech Events

 Web Summit hasn’t changed in size, but it has changed in clarity.

-Earlier, it felt like a flood of ideas.
+Earlier, it felt like a flood of ideas—thousands of voices, dozens of stages, and no clear thread connecting to any of them.
+Useful in hindsight, overwhelming in the moment.
 Now, patterns are easier to notice.
-You begin to see where attention is shifting and which conversations are gaining real traction.
+You start to see where attention is moving and which ideas are gaining ground.

 RSA Conference 2026